lukethacoder/leptos-playground/README.md

 rustup target add wasm32-unknown-unknown
 ```

 > Make sure you have TailwindCSS installed.
-You can manually run the `npx tailwindcss -i input.css -o style/output.css` command and it will ask if you want to install.
+You can manually run the `npx @tailwindcss/cli -i input.css -o style/output.css` command and it will ask if you want to install.

 ## Development